 For example, when someone is shot by a defective firearm, such as one that fires when the trigger is not pulled, the nearly limitless set of circumstances where a bystander is shot at the instant the muzzle is pointed in an unsafe direction is increased exponentially.
 The following are the most common causes of hunting accidents based solely on legal experiences, and not because of any empirical study.

 In this context, defective products are those that due to a defect in design or manufacture, fail in some way that results in injury.
-Design defects are those that are inherent with the product even when properly assembled or manufactured.
-For example, a ladder stand for deer hunting may be properly manufactured or assembled by workers, but the engineer who designed the stand may have specified the wrong materials, designed angles of force or made other decisions that cause the stand to collapse under reasonably foreseeable uses.
+Design defects are those that are inherent with the product’s specifications even when properly assembled or manufactured.
+For example, a ladder stand for deer hunting may be properly manufactured or assembled by workers, but the engineer who designed the stand may have specified the wrong materials, failed to account for environmental demands, or included component parts that cannot support the weight of a hunter in a tree that cause the stand to collapse under reasonably foreseeable uses.

 Manufacturing defects happen when a product is otherwise properly designed, but assembly is contrary to the design specifications.
 In either event, the consequence to the product user, here a hunter or bystander, is the same.
 A potential purchaser or user of a product may not know about product defects, as manufacturers certainly try to keep such incidents a secret from the buying public.
 Products other than firearms can be researched through the United States Consumer Product Safety Commission.
 Unfortunately, other than on line research, there are few methods to check the history of product defects in firearms.

 Products otherwise properly designed or manufactured may be nonetheless unsafe because they fail to properly educate or inform the product user of risks of use that are not otherwise well-known.
 Hence, a hunter when assembling a product may inadvertently do so improperly, because the instructions on assembly were lacking.